johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 **KES key pair**

-A Key Evolving Signature (KES) key pair, which authenticates who you are, is required to establish an operational certificate for a block-producing node.
+A Key Evolving Signature (KES)[^70] key pair, which authenticates who you are, is required to establish an operational certificate for a block-producing node.

 A KES key can only evolve for a set amount of time (a certain number of epochs) before becoming worthless.
 This is important because, even if an attacker compromises the key and has access to the signing key, he can only use it to sign blocks going forward, not blocks from previous epochs, preventing the attacker from rewriting history.